CCIVR/ccivr2/README.md

 # CCIVR2

 ## Overview
-CCIVR2 is a Python package tool that facilitates the identification of cis-NATs (cis-natural antisense transcript) as well as antisense transcripts that do not overlap with sense genes but have some proximity of transcription start site (TSS) or transcription end site (TES) to each other (including divergent and convergent transcriptions).
+CCIVR2 is a Python package tool that facilitates the identification of cis-NATs (cis-natural antisense transcript) as well as antisense transcripts that do not overlap with sense genes but have some proximity of transcription start site (TSS) or transcript end site (TES) to each other (including divergent and convergent transcriptions).

 CCIVR2 consists of 3 different modes for the identification of antisense transcripts.